June 15, 2017

 - The Office of Real Estate and Asset Management and the Senior Vice President for University Advancement must approve, in advance, the receipt of any real property where there are donor-imposed restrictions on the sale, or if it is not readily marketable.

-- The value of gifts of real estate will be determined based on the fair market value of the real estate on the date of the gift.
+The value of gifts of real estate will be determined based on the fair market value of the real estate on the date of the gift.
+If the donor has obtained an appraisal that meets IRS tax deduction substantiation requirements, the university may use the appraisal for gift accounting purposes.
+If an appraisal is not available, an alternative method of valuation acceptable to the Office of Real Estate and Asset Management will be used.

 - Retained life estates—the university may accept a gift of a personal residence which is subject to a retained life estate.
 The Office of Real Estate and Asset Management and the Office of Gift Planning coordinate the due diligence review process on these gifts.
 It is required that the donor assume responsibility for ongoing property taxes, insurance and maintenance for the duration of the life estate.
 Consistent with CASE standards, retained life estates will be counted and donors credited with the appraised market value of the property on the date of the gift.
 Gift receipts will be issued in accordance with Internal Revenue Service (IRS) guidelines.